kubeflow/website/content/en/docs/components/katib/overview.md

   alt="AI/ML Lifecycle Katib"
   class="mt-3 mb-3">

-- Katib can orchestrate multi-node & multi-GPU [distributed training workloads](/docs/components/katib/user-guides/trial-template).
+- **Katib can orchestrate multi-node & multi-GPU [distributed training workloads](/docs/components/katib/user-guides/trial-template)**.

 Katib is integrated with Kubeflow Training Operator jobs such as PyTorchJob, which allows to optimize hyperparameters for large models of any size.